LoginRadius/docs/content/guide/mfa/index.md

 **Google Authenticator**

 To verify the 2FA with Google Authenticator on your authentication page, open your **Auth Page (IDX)** `https://<your-app-name>.hub.loginradius.com/auth.aspx`.
-It will display the following google authenticator options (where the consumer needs to scan the QR code via their google authenticator app or enter the code generated via the app):
+It will display the following google authenticator options (where the consumer needs to scan the QR code via their Google authenticator app or enter the code generated via the app):

 ![alt_text](images/google-auth-page.png "image_tooltip")